eoastafurov/Hair-Segmentation-Inference-Mediapipe/readme.md

 Feel free to use this code in your purposes.

-Note: a newer build of hair segmentation model can be found here: https://hub.docker.com/u/eoastafurov1
+Note: build of hair segmentation model can be found here: https://hub.docker.com/u/eoastafurov1

 ----
 ##### Estimate hair color from mask: